geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Yeah, so for now, for X, the middle thing is converted into Vflow 32.
 So, like, your constants in Vflow 32, I think, last little closest.

 ##### **Geohot** [[00:11:44](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=704)]
 Makes sense.
-Yeah, it's slightly...
+Yeah, it's slightly..

 ##### **Chenyu** [[00:11:49](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=709)]
 I don't know.
 I feel some of these small D type things.
 I think we also need to prepare ourselves for FP8 anyway.
 I really want to get these two, like, work together without too many Vflow 16 hack.
 Another issue is cast.
 So now, we currently, when we cast into Vflow 16, we don't round correctly.
 So if you have, like, residual in your mentis, then it's not.
 Rounded correctly that I can fix.
 This week, eventually, I want to get Python backend for Vflow 16 support to work.
 Because for now, there are a lot of diff, which is really bad for, like, const folding or other pre-computed stuff on Python.
 Because we use Python backend for that.
 And if the value is slightly a little bit off, it's very annoying to debug.
-So...
+So..
 That's the goal.
 And after that, I really want to get FP8.
 There are so many different ways to get FP8.

 ##### **Geohot** [[00:12:59](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=779)]
 For the small D type stuff.
-So I was playing with that tiny box.
+So I was playing with that TinyBox.
 I installed VLLM and I was running GPT-OSS.
 It's all, like, GPT-OSS was getting 150 tokens per second.
 Which isn't bad, but you can do 10x better.

 ##### **Chenyu** [[00:13:21](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=801)]
 Oh, 10x better how?